-Bay water quality was still good during the 1950s in places as Maryland's Bernie Fowler saw his white sneakers while wading 6 feet deep in the Patuxent River.
+During the 1950s, bay water quality was good in places as Maryland's Bernie Fowler saw his white sneakers wading 6 feet deep in the Patuxent River.
 In the late 1950's, Chesapeake oysters were decimated by MSX and Dermo disease.

-In 1965, President Lyndon Baines Johnson declared in his State of the Union address that the Potomac River will be a "model of beauty and recreation" for the nation (Ernst 2005).
-Congress passed the River and Harbor Act funding a \$15 million U. S. Army Corps of Engineers study to assess future water needs of the Chesapeake Bay through 2020.
-During the turbulent '60s, environmental activists formed the Chesapeake Bay Foundation.
+In 1965, Lyndon Baines Johnson declared in his State of the Union address that the Potomac River will be a "model of beauty and recreation" for the nation (Ernst 2005).
+Congress passed the River and Harbor Act and funded a \$15 million Corps of Engineers study to assess water needs of the Chesapeake Bay through 2020.
+During the '60s, environmental activists formed the Chesapeake Bay Foundation.

-In 1970, Richard Milhous Nixon and the Governors of NY, Pa., and Md. signed the Susquehanna River Basin Compact to jointly manage the upper half of the Chesapeake Bay watershed.
-In 1972, Congress overturned Richard Nixon's veto and passed the Federal Water Pollution Control Act amendments (Clean Water Act) that imposed fishable and swimmable goals for the cleanup of the waters of the United States.
+In 1970, Richard Milhous Nixon and the Governors of New York, Pennsylvania, and Maryland signed the Susquehanna River Basin Compact to jointly manage the upper half of the Chesapeake Bay watershed.
+In 1972, Congress overturned Nixon's veto and passed the Federal Water Pollution Control Act amendments (Clean Water Act) that imposed fishable and swimmable goals for the cleanup of the waters of the United States.
 In the same year, activists formed the Alliance for the Chesapeake Bay to instill public input into bay policy debates.

-In 1980, the Maryland, Virginia, and D. C legislatures formed the Chesapeake Bay Commission (Chesapeake Bay Program 2010).
-In 1983, Md., Pa., Va., D. C., Chesapeake Bay Commission, and EPA signed the voluntary Chesapeake Bay Agreement as the first estuary restoration program in the U.S. Maryland imposed a moratorium on striped bass fishing in 1985.
-Maryland banned phosphate detergent followed by D.C. in 1986, Va. in 1988, and Pa. in 1990.
+In 1980, the Maryland, Virginia, and D. C legislatures formed the Chesapeake Bay Commission.
+In 1983, Maryland, Pennsylvania, Virginia, D.C., and EPA signed the voluntary Chesapeake Bay Agreement as the first estuary restoration program in the U.S. Maryland imposed a moratorium on striped bass fishing in 1985 and banned phosphate detergent followed by D.C. in 1986, Virginia in 1988, and Pennsylvania in 1990.
 The states, D.C., and EPA signed the 1987 Chesapeake Bay Agreement setting 40% nitrogen and phosphorus reduction goals by 2000.
-In 1988, Maryland State Senator Fowler waded into the increasingly muddy Patuxent River and barely saw his sneakers just a foot deep.
-In 1995, Maryland formed local tributary action teams to clean up 10 Chesapeake Bay watersheds.
-In 1997, Pfiesteria piscicida toxins caused by high nutrient loads and warm water temperatures resulted in blooms, fish kills, and rashes on bay watermen.
+In 1988, Maryland State Senator Fowler waded into the muddy Patuxent River and barely saw his sneakers just a foot deep.
+In 1997, Pfiesteria piscicida toxins caused by high nutrient loads and warm water temperatures caused blooms, fish kills, and rashes on bay watermen.